-Quick and easy extraction of structured data and its presentation in a machine-friendly format allows the data to be managed and displayed in a user-friendly, accessible manner.

 Data Extraction.
 To extract structured data, such as the Table of Frequency Allocations and channel plans, from the current PDF-based Redbook, our automation-based approach will reduce manual work and increase accuracy.
 Tools such as Optical Character Recognition (OCR) and dompdf will automate the extraction of tables and structured data from the static PDF.
 Custom scripts will convert the data into reusable formats such as CSV, JSON, or XML.
 These formats will allow for both human and machine consumption, so the data can be reused programmatically.